microsoft/vcpkg-docs/vcpkg/users/platforms/android.md

 ### Using Vulkan SDK

-Vcpkg has a [`vulkan` package](https://github.com/microsoft/vcpkg/blob/master/ports/vulkan/portfile.cmake) which allows you to `find_package(Vulkan)`.
-To use it you have to provide `VULKAN_SDK` environment variable.
+vcpkg has a [`vulkan` package](https://github.com/microsoft/vcpkg/blob/master/ports/vulkan/portfile.cmake) which allows you to `find_package(Vulkan)`.
+To use it you have to provide the `VULKAN_SDK` environment variable.

 ```bash
 export VULKAN_SDK=/usr/local
 ./vcpkg install vulkan
 ```

-NDK already contains [Vulkan](https://developer.android.com/ndk/guides/graphics/getting-started) headers and `libvulkan.so` binaries for each of its architecture.
+NDK already contains [Vulkan](https://developer.android.com/ndk/guides/graphics/getting-started) headers and `libvulkan.so` binaries for each of its architectures.

-To expose them to VcPkg, you can consider `export VULKAN_SDK=...` for each installation.
+To expose them to vcpkg, you can consider `export VULKAN_SDK=...` for each installation.
 But by placing `set(ENV{VULKAN_SDK} ...)` in the triplet files, you can skip the tedious work.

-If you are using NDK 21.3.6528147 or earlier version, it will be like the following.
+If you are using NDK 21.3.6528147 or an earlier version, it will be like the following:

 ```cmake
 # In android triplets... (e.g. arm64-android.cmake)